kpishere/yakt122/README.md

 # Example hardware implementation

 This Pro Micro device (Leanardo compatible) is a great one to use.
-Further below is an image of a case (the case STL file is in the bom folder).
+Further below is an image of a case (the case STL file is in the bom folder, found a use for those Mac Stickers!).

 ![Close up](https://user-images.githubusercontent.com/25204173/93367734-e7cc8580-f81a-11ea-8194-17ef17955601.JPG)